GLOBAL INITIATIVE: International Curatorial Research Program (ICRP) - Lecture

-Our Summer 2014 participant in the ICRP is Hendrik Folkerts, Curator of Performance, Film & Discursive Programs at the Stedelijk Museum, Amsterdam.
+Hendrik Folkerts, Curator of Performance, Film, & Discursive Programs, Stedelijk Museum, Amsterdam

 In the context of museums and public art institutions, public programming has become one of the most innovative and relevant platforms, on which manifold themes and issues within and beyond contemporary art can be investigated, questioned and expanded.
 Today however, it seems that each institution has its own interpretation of what a public program consists of or encompasses.
 Is it part of an education initiative?
 The marketing department? or the curatorial program?
 Within these wide-ranging positions, how can we envision different models for conceiving of public programs?
 What is the relationship between public programming and exhibition-making or curating?

 At the Stedelijk Museum in Amsterdam, the Public Program was launched in 2010 and subsequently developed as a curatorial space within the institution.
 Ranging from performance, media, film to discursive practices, the Public Program at the Stedelijk is fully integrated with the museum's curatorial fabric, thereby enabling it to function as a catalyst for ideas, alliances and new initiatives.
-In this lecture, Hendrik Folkerts, Founding Curator of the Stedelijk's Public Program, will discuss the vision and structure of the program; reflect on its future within the contexts of the Stedelijk and the broader Dutch art scene; and put forth a series of timely critical questions and propositions around the growing interests for public programming within museums and art institutions.
+In this lecture, Hendrik Folkerts, Founding Curator of the Stedelijk's Public Program, discusses the vision and structure of the program; reflects on its future within the contexts of the Stedelijk and the broader Dutch art scene; and puts forth a series of timely critical questions and propositions around the growing interests for public programming within museums and art institutions.
 Furthermore, Folkerts will attempt to arrive at a preliminary sketch of the state of this relatively recent development in contemporary art and museum practice.
-At the center of Folkerts's presentation is a question about the potential of public programs and their changing role in the cultural institution of our time.
+At the center of his lecture is a question about the potential of public programs and their changing role in the cultural institution of our time.

 ABOUT THE CURATOR